LOCAL KĀNEʻOHE GIRL

 After graduating with her Master’s degree, she worked professionally at the University of Hawaiʻi at Mānoa as both a faculty member in student affairs and as a student services specialist for the College of Tropical Agriculture and Human Resources (CTAHR).
 As a faculty member, she taught leadership development courses, mentored students and coordinated UH’s New Student Programs, orienting over 2,000 students and parents/family members each year.
 She was also responsible for CTAHR’s academic advising, scholarships, recruitment, and co-curricular activities.
 All of these experiences at the University have provided her with opportunities to develop and strengthen her leadership skills, work effectively with diverse groups, and achieve tangible solutions to problems.

 Prior to serving as a State Representative, Lisa worked as the Office Manager to Representative Aaron Ling Johanson, who serves as the Chair of the Labor and Public Employment Committee.

 Lisa has always been involved in her community.
-For most of her youth, she danced hula for Kāneʻohe’s Keolalaulani Halau Hula ʻOlapa O Laka and volunteered countless hours for numerous service organizations at Castle High School and UH Mānoa.
+For most of her youth, she danced hula for Kāneʻohe’s Keolalaulani Halau Hula ʻOlapa O Laka and volunteered countless hours for numerous service organizations while a student at Castle High School and UH Mānoa.
 She currently attends Mountain View Community Church in Kāneʻohe, is a member of the Kiwanis Club of Kāneʻohe and the Koʻolaupoko Hawaiian Civic Club, and is a class representative of the Castle Alumni/Community Association.
-She is also the former President and Treasurer of Benjamin Parker Elementary School’s ʻOhana (PTA), where her children attend school.
+She is also the former President and Treasurer of Benjamin Parker Elementary School’s ʻOhana (PTA), where her children attended school.
 She has also volunteered as a team parent with the AYSO Kāneʻohe Region, with the Kāneʻohe Community Family Center, KEY Project in Kahaluʻu, and the Cherry Blossom Festival (Honolulu Japanese Junior Chamber of Commerce).

-Lisa has been married to her husband, Justin Akagi, for eleven years and they have two children together.
-Maia-Joy is 8 years old and a soon-to-be third grader and Noah is 6 years old and a soon-to-be first grader.
+Lisa has been married to her husband, Justin Akagi, for over eleven years and they have two children together, Maia-Joy (9 years old) and Noah (6 years old).